piccard21/npm-es6-webpack-skeleton/README.md

 ## Features

-* Production, development & development-server mode
+* production, development & development-server mode
-* Minifying
+* minifying
 	* Tree-Shaking
-* Hot development-server
+* hot development-server
 	* Hot module replacement
 	* webpage is automatically created
 	* use of a template
 		* modify **index.ejs** for your needs
+    * Bootstrap is preconfigured
 * clean dist-directory before recompiling
 * configuration-file in **config/app.js**
 * if wanted: